MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-23h1-release.md

 ### New PowerShell cmdlets for variations feature

 Previous versions of SharePoint Server included an `stsadm.exe -o variationsfixuptool` command to configure the variations feature of SharePoint.
 However, the `stsadm.exe` command line tool was removed in SharePoint Server Subscription Edition with no PowerShell cmdlets provided to replace this variations functionality.
-SharePoint Server Subscription Edition Version 23H1 introduces 4 new PowerShell cmdlets that will replace the functionality of the `stsadm.exe -o variationsfixuptool` command.
+SharePoint Server Subscription Edition Version 23H1 introduces four new PowerShell cmdlets that replaces the functionality of the `stsadm.exe -o variationsfixuptool` command.
 Those cmdlets are:

  - `Deploy-SPVariation -Identity <SPWebPipeBind> [-Recurse] [-Label <String>]`